basp/hack/README.md

     return                  // return sum
 ```

 The code above defines a `mult` function with two parameters.
 In the IL these parameters have lost their identifiers but we can imagine that they are called `x` and `y` in a higher level language.
-The `mult` function returns the result of multiplying its arguments.
+The `mult` function returns the result of multiplying its arguments by leaving it on top of the stack.

 As per the VM specificiation, the `Sys.init` function is defined to be the entry point of the program.
 It first will call the `mult(12, 12)` which leaves `144` on the stack.
 Then it will call `mult(2, 3)` which leaves `6` on the stack.
 Before returning it will call `add` which just adds the top two items on the stack and pushes the result.
 This means that `144 + 6 = 150` is left on the stack.